MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/sources/index.md

 1. In the **Navigator** pane (on the left), select the **Page** tab, and then select the JavaScript file, such as `get-started.js`.

 1. In the **Editor** pane, select a line number near a suspect line of code, to set a breakpoint on that line.
 In the figure below, a breakpoint is set on the line `var sum = addend1 + addend2;`.
+(Update: As of 2022, breakpoints are now indicated by a blue rectangle, instead of a red circle.)

 1. In the webpage, enter values and submit the form.
 For example, enter numbers, such as `5` and `1`, then select the button **Add Number 1 and Number 2**.